usnistgov/dioptra/examples/mnist-pixel-threshhold/README.md

 > :information_source: More detailed setup instructions are available in the [Tensorflow MNIST Classifier README](../tensorflow-mnist-classifier/README.md).

 The step-by-step demo is provided in the Jupyter notebook format in the file `demo.ipynb`.
-Before starting up the notebook for the first time, users need to first initialize the lab API's database,
+Before starting up the notebook for the first time, users need to first initialize the Testbed API's database,

 ```bash
 make initdb